 Daniel A. Piazza, Chief Curator, explores the unique connections between baseball and postal history through stamp art, game memorabilia, and other objects from the Smithsonian, the United States Postal Service, the National Baseball Hall of Fame, and private collectors.

-Baseball memorabilia collector and author Stephen Wong reflects on his involvement with the National Postal Museum’s forthcoming exhibition Baseball: America’s Home Run, and the exhibit’s importance in light of recent conversations about race and American national identity.
+Baseball memorabilia collector and author Stephen Wong reflects on his involvement with the National Postal Museum’s exhibition Baseball: America’s Home Run, and the exhibit’s importance in light of recent conversations about race and American national identity.
 Wong is a major lender to the exhibition.

 "Rapid Response Collecting" is all the rage, and gathering new pandemic-related objects for our collections grabs a lot of media attention.
 But what about collection objects that predate the current COVID pandemic?